Ozempic (semaglutide) is a prescription drug that’s used in people with type 2 diabetes. Ozempic is given as an injection under your skin.

 If you’re taking any herbs or supplements, talk with your doctor about whether they’re safe to take with Ozempic.

-Ozempic has a boxed warning, which is a serious warning from the Food and Drug Administration (FDA).
+Ozempic has a boxed warning for the risk of thyroid cancer.
+A boxed warning is the most serious warning from the Food and Drug Administration (FDA) about drug effects that may be dangerous.

 Ozempic has been shown to cause thyroid tumors and thyroid cancer in animals.
 It isn’t known if Ozempic can cause thyroid tumors or medullary thyroid cancer in humans.